RsyncProject/rsync/rsync.1.md

     The default order can be customized by setting the environment variable RSYNC_CHECKSUM_LIST to a space-separated list of acceptable checksum names.
-    If the environment variable contains a "`&`" character, the string is separated into the "client list & server list".
-If the resulting string is empty (or contains only whitespace) the default checksum list is used.
+    If the environment variable contains a "`&`" character, the string is separated into the "client list & server list" otherwise the same string applies to both.
+If the string (or string portion) contains no non-whitespace characters, the default checksum list is used.
 This method does not allow you to specify the transfer checksum separately from the pre-transfer checksum, and it discards "auto" and all unknown checksum names.
-A list with only invalid names will result in a failed negotiation.
+A list with only invalid names results in a failed negotiation.

     The use of the `--checksum-choice` option overrides this environment list.